 · Prudence – they must act responsibly, making sure that the academy trust’s assets are protected and used for the benefit of the charity.
 The trustees must make sure that the academy trust is solvent and keeps appropriate financial records.

 On September 1st 2018, the Academy Trust decided to re-structure in line with other multi-academy trusts, expanding the Board of Trustees and introducing a Local Advisory Board to replace the previous Governing Body.
 This re-structure supports our need to focus on strategy and we want to demonstrate our capability to operate with a multi-academy structure.
 This model of governance is operating on a trial basis, initially for one year.
-As this is a trial, our Articles of Association have not yet been amended to reflect the new structure, but we are functioning in line with the DfE’s model articles.
+As this is a trial, our Articles of Association have not yet been amended to reflect the new structure, but we are functioning in line with the DfE’s model articles and continue to review this structure before formalising it.

 Although Trustees retain responsibility for all governance, they have delegated certain areas to two key committees: the Local Advisory Board and the Finance and Business Committee.

-The Local Advisory Board (similar to a governing body in a non-Academy school) consists of two parent representatives, a staff representative, the Head of School and several representatives from the community.
+The Local Advisory Board (similar to a governing body in a non-Academy school) consists of two parent representatives, a staff representative, the Headteacher and several representatives from the community.
 The primary function of the Local Advisory Board (LAB) is to hold the school leadership to account for the educational performance of the school and its pupils.

 They achieve this by placing an emphasis on empowering LAB Representatives to support and challenge the school within a specific area through individual portfolios.
 The portfolios are intended to encourage LAB Representatives to develop their ability to hold the school to account and give the opportunity for a more hands on approach and detailed reviews.
 LAB Representatives make visits into school, build relationships with staff and meet termly as a board to discuss findings and report back to the Board of Trustees.